AndrzejMiskow/FER-with-Attention-and-Objective-Activation-Functions/README.md

 The project displayed that not only attention can significantly improve the performance of these models, but also that combining them with a different activation function can further help increase the performance of these models.

-Paper for this project was published in the The 29th International Conference on Neural Information Processing (ICONIP 2022) [Paper Link](https://link.springer.com/chapter/10.1007/978-981-99-1642-9_43)
+Paper for this project was published in the The 29th International Conference on Neural Information Processing (ICONIP 2022) [Paper Link](https://link.springer.com/chapter/10.1007/978-981-99-1642-9_43) [Original Disertation](docs\documents\Final-Disertation-Andrzej-Miskow.pdf)

 # Development